Hong Kong tropical cyclone warning signals: Criticism

 In its early days, the system relied upon wind speeds measured around Victoria Harbour.
 As the emphasis shifted to serving the urbanised populace, such observations were seen as lacking relevance.
 The Hong Kong Observatory was criticised during Typhoon Prapiroon in 2006, when conditions in urban areas were much more severe than those on the harbour, which had justified only a No. 3 signal being issued.
 In response, in 2007, the Hong Kong Observatory broadened its network to eight near-sea-level reference anemometers around Hong Kong.

 According to the new system, the No. 3 and No. 8 signals will be issued when half or more anemometers in the reference network register sustained winds of 41 to 62 km/h and 63 to 117 km/h respectively.
 In 2013, Lau Fau Shan replaced Wetland Park as a reference anemometer station.
 The current eight reference anemometer stations include Cheung Chau, Hong Kong International Airport, Sai Kung, Kai Tak, Lau Fau Shan, Tsing Yi Shell Oil Depot, Sha Tin, and Ta Kwu Ling.

 Signal No. 10 occurrences

+The Hong Kong Observatory App displays Hurricane Signal No. 10 for Typhoon Ragasa.

 When Typhoon Hato hit Hong Kong in August 2017, Signal No. 10 was issued, leading to flights being suspended or cancelled.
 Flights later resumed as soon as it was safe, including throughout the night to make up for lost time.
 MTR cancelled train services in open sections of the line and maintained a limited service underground on an adjusted schedule.
 All schools were closed for the day, and the government opened temporary shelters.
 Trees fell and flooding occurred.
 The stock market (and other businesses) were suspended for part or a whole day.

 When Typhoon Mangkhut hit Hong Kong in September 2018 with Signal No. 10 being issued, all of the aforementioned closure happened.
 The Hong Kong Observatory and the Hong Kong Government advised people to put masking tape on their windows to try and stop their windows from being blown away.

+2025 saw Signal No. 10 issued twice that year, the first time being on July 20 when Tropical Storm Wipha was preparing to make landfall.
+Over 500 flights were cancelled as a result, along with the MTR limiting services.
+The second instance occurred on September 24, at 02:40 HKT, when Signal No. 10 was issued for Typhoon Ragasa, while the storm was 120 km (75 mi) from Hong Kong.
+This made Ragasa the furthest typhoon from Hong Kong to ever trigger the signal and the first time that Signal No. 10 was triggered when a storm was more than 100 km (62 mi) away from Hong Kong, surpassing the old record of 100 km held jointly by Typhoon Mangkhut in 2018 and Typhoon Vicente in 2012.
+The Signal No. 10 was in force for 10 hours and 40 minutes, second only to the record of 11 hours set during the passage of Tropical Storm York in 1999.